HyeongkiPark/SARS-CoV-2_isolation_GA/GA_python/README.md

 # Source code for implementing GA_python

-This code is most aimed for docker use (I only check the code works for version=20.10.12).
+This code is most aimed for docker use (I only checked the code works for Docker version 20.10.12).

 First, go into "scr" repository.